marciot/mazewar-vr/README.md

 ### Compatibility with the Xerox Alto version

-_Maze War VR_ is modeled after version 2.0 of the Xerox Alto remake of Maze War that came about at the Xerox's Palo Alto Research Center in 1977.
-This version speaks a superset of that version's Ethernet protocol, allowing for game play with players playing the Xerox Alto game on an online [Xerox Alto Emulator], as shown in this technical demonstration:
+_Maze War VR_ is modeled after version 2.0 of the Xerox Alto remake of Maze War that was developed at the Xerox's Palo Alto Research Center in 1977. _Maze War VR_ implements the same [PUP protocol] as that version, allowing _Maze War VR_ to be compatible with Maze War running on an [Xerox Alto Emulator], as shown in this technical demonstration:

 [![Alto Maze War Side-By-Side](https://github.com/marciot/mazewar-vr/raw/master/artwork/mazewar-youtube2.png)](https://www.youtube.com/watch?v=XXOH0z3Aki8)